About Rosedale Bible College

 The college is committed to academic excellence as well as to nurturing a campus atmosphere that encourages concentration on spiritual growth and discipline.

 Programs of Study

 An Associate Degree in Biblical Studies (two years) is the degree program offered by RBC.
 Students may choose between nine different concentrations within the degree curriculum.

-The total estimated annual cost for full-time students in the 2015-2016 academic year is just under $14,000.
+The total estimated annual cost for full-time students in the 2017-2018 academic year is just over $14,000.
 Tuition and boarding costs are kept low through the generous giving of alumni, friends, and the churches of Conservative Mennonite Conference.